 Senior study author Dr. Kurt Lu, an assistant professor of dermatology at Case Western Reserve University in Cleveland, OH, and colleagues recently reported their findings in the Journal of Investigative Dermatology.

 While many of us welcome a hot, sunny day with open arms, we need to make sure those arms are well protected.

-According to the Centers for Disease Control and Prevention (CDC), just 15 minutes of ultraviolet (UV) radiation from the sun is enough to cause skin damage.
+According to the Centers for Disease Control and Prevention (CDC), just

 As such, the CDC recommend wearing broad-spectrum sunscreen (SPF15 or higher), a wide-brimmed sun hat, sunglasses, and other protective clothing – such as a long-sleeved shirt – to help prevent UV-related skin damage.

 Many of us are well aware of these recommendations, but more than a third of us still get sunburnt, which can result in red, sore, blistering skin.
 The new study from Dr. Lu and team, however, suggests that vitamin D supplementation might help to ease the symptoms of sunburn.

 Vitamin D is considered an essential nutrient.
 It not only aids bone health by promoting calcium absorption, but it also plays a role in nerve signaling and immune system functioning.

 The National Institutes of Health (NIH) recommend that individuals aged 14 to 70 years get an average of 600 international units of vitamin D every day.